pnevares/cmdb-php/README.md

 # cmdb-app

-A contact management database
+A contact management database (from 2008)

-Originally written (and unfinished) in 2008 as a personal project.
+Half-finished and desperately in need of a rewrite.
+What would this look like in 2018?